 We believe participation in community projects is necessary for architects.
 The skills learned while conducting and participating in community design projects helped us with our design process thinking.
 We’ve come up with the following five guiding core values.

 5 CORE VALUES:

-- Much of who we are as people comes from the stories of which we have been told as well as the ones that we are a part of.
+- Much of who we are as people comes from the stories we have been told as well as the ones that we are a part of.
 We work to identify the intertwined emotional narratives upon which we so much depend.
 It allows us to have a sensitivity to the many different challenges that may influence the outcome of the project.
 Not only did we find that this came easily when pursuing memorial, dedication, and legacy oriented projects, but also became relevant to single family homes and utility additions.

 - We have found that the inclusion and productivity methods required for collaborative public interest projects are particularly helpful in guiding the objectivity and the humility required for any project.
 By continuing to collaborate with neighborhood participants we keep these sensitivities fresh as a guiding principle for all current and future work.

-- We Include and work with surrounding urban, exurban, open, and green landscape spaces that help to provide for an integrated proposal.
+- We Include and work with surrounding urban, exurban, open, and green landscape spaces to provide for an integrated proposal.
 The “Power of 10” and “Tactical Urbanism” are two popular examples from which we borrow to innovate the making of place.